mlflow/mlflow/docs/source/models.rst

 -------------------------

 MLflow provides tools for deploying MLflow models on a local machine and to several production environments.
 Not all deployment methods are available for all model flavors.
+MLflow also allows users to write plugins to use any deployment targets.
+For more details checkout `Deployment using plugin <models.html#deployment-plugin>`_

 .. contents:: In this section:
   :local: